dlrudco/Fast-Audioset-Download/README.md

 # Fast-Audioset-Download
 Download audioset data super fastly with youtube-dl and Python Multiprocessing.
+Major difference with other repos is that my repo utilizes ffmpeg which supports "Partial" youtube download when provided to youtube-dl as an external downloader, while others rely on default downloader that downloads full video and then clip it.

 This repo only downloads audio(dataset size issue)!!
 If you want to download as a video, Follow instructions [below](#down-as-video).

 After the download, files will be stored under the 'wavs' folder.